 Chemical Spills and Its Types

 Chemicals can be classified as solid (such as powder or granules), liquid, or gaseous.
 When any of these chemicals are uncontrollably leaked, it is officially considered a Chemical Spill.
-Spills can be categorized into two types:
+Spills can be categorised into two types:

 Minor spills – are ones where the chemicals can be absorbed, contained, or easily cleaned up with little or no damage to life and the environment.
 This may not require strict observance of the Australian Government’s Work Health and Safety (WHS) Act, Protection of the Environment Operation Act, and other environmental protection legislation and regulators.